 Steps one and two, and four are identical to the above method.

-But when applying pressure on the belt, you are using a scale instead of estimating the force to apply.
+But when applying pressure on the belt, you use a scale instead of estimating the force to apply.

-Your service manual will tell you the correct pressure to apply to get an accurate reading.
+Your service manual will tell you the correct pressure to apply for an accurate reading.
 If you don’t have one, 13lb (6kg) of force is a good rule of thumb.

 You don’t need a specialist tool to do this at home.
 You will get decent accuracy with a zip tie and a cheap fish scale.